AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 Note the properties for each, and use the [Spectrum Web Component documentation](https://opensource.adobe.com/spectrum-web-components) to help cross-reference them for more context.

-Worth mentioning are the details around the use of the `<sp-swatch>` components, which are coupled with a hidden native `<input>` component to allow the user to pick their colors.
+Worth mentioning, are the details around the use of the `<sp-swatch>` components, which are coupled with a hidden native `<input>` component to allow the user to pick their colors.
 Though SWC features a variety of color-related components (Color Area, Color Handle, Color Loupe, Color Slider), there is not an actual picker, so this add-on implements it via an `<sp-swatch>` for the UI and a hidden native `<input>` element behind it.

 The `<sp-swatch>` click handler programmatically triggers the `<input>` click, which, although hidden, can still display the browser's native color picker.
 On input (i.e., when the user selects a different color within the picker), the `color` attribute of the `<sp-swatch>` updates as the color is changed to them in sync.